 "This site requires JavaScript to work correctly"

-mechatronics majoring in digital production, b.eng.
+mechatronics and project management for digital production, b.eng.

-you shape the future
+You shape the future

 A special feature is the opportunity to study this bachelor's degree course in cooperation with a regional company - this is not a requirement, though.

-Degree: Bachelor of Engineering (B.Eng.)
+• Bachelor of Engineering (B.Eng.)

-Application Period: 15 April - 15 July
+• 15 April - 15 September

-Admission requirements :
+Admission requirements

 • General German university entrance qualification, or please check your eligibilty at the DAAD if you own an international qualification